499-Donkey/Donkey.ai/README.md

 6. Windows: `npm run start-win`, MacOS: `npm run start-mac`
 7. Access the application at [http://localhost:3000](http://localhost:3000)

-For detailed instructions on deploying and using Donkey.AI, refer to the [documentation](docs/README.md).

 ## Technology Stack

 Donkey.AI is built using the following technologies: